Pylons/pyramid/docs/narr/firstapp.rst

 means we want to use the default TCP port, which is 8080.

 When this line is invoked, it causes the server to start listening on TCP port 8080.
-It will serve requests forever, or at least until we stop it by killing the process which runs it (usually by pressing ``Ctrl-C`` in the terminal we used to start it).
+The server will serve requests forever, or at least until we stop it by killing the process which runs it (usually by pressing ``Ctrl-C`` in the terminal we used to start it).

 Conclusion
 ~~~~~~~~~~